 The TOE comprises smart card ICs (Security Controllers) meeting the highest requirements in terms of performance and security.
-They are manufactured by Infineon Technologies AG in a 0.22 μ m CMOS technology.
+They are manufactured by Infineon Technologies AG in a 0.22 μm CMOS technology.
 This TOE is intended to be used in smart cards for particularly security-relevant applications.

-In order to simplify the readability of this and further documents the nomination of TOE includes all products as listed in Table 2: Products of the TOE.
+In order to simplify the readability of this and further documents the nomination of TOE includes all products as listed on the cover page and listed also in Table 2: Products of the TOE are the subject.